Plant DetailShow Menu

 Description

 The leaves and young fruits of Momordica balsamina are cooked and eaten as a vegetable in Cameroon, Sudan and southern Africa.
 The bitter young fruits have been reported widely as edible, whereas the ripe fruits cause vomiting and diarrhoea, and can be poisonous.
 The bright red fruit pulp is eaten in Namibia.
-Can harm dogs if they eat the ripe fruit.
+Dogs can be harmed if they eat the ripe fruit.

 See this plant in the following landscape: